DenchiSoft/denchisoft.github.io/docs/open_source_licenses.md

 [\[Back to main page\]](https://denchisoft.github.io/)

 VTube Studio uses various commercial assets from the Unity Asset Store.
-In addition to that, VTube Studio also uses the following open projects, some of them open source:
+In addition to that, VTube Studio also uses the following projects, some of them open source:

  - [TouchScript](https://assetstore.unity.com/packages/tools/input-management/touchscript-7394) (MIT License)
    - A great library for multi-touch mobile input.